Constraint – Your Best Friend ! Nice to meet you ?

 How TA works can be found in the book Throughput Accounting by Thomas Corbett(1998), a book that provided the foundation of my knowledge about TA.
 I will demonstrate the building blocks and logic behind TA step by step.
 At the same time, I will present ABAP code.
 In this way, everybody can implement it in his or her SAP environment.
-This can be tested on various scenarios, and I would appreciate any feedback.
+This can be tested on various scenarios.

 I will program all needed ABAP classes for back-end systems, and those can be used as building block for your own applications.

 Throughput Accounting uses three measures of income and expense: : throughput (T), investment (I), and operating expense (OE) The first step will be to program classes serving investment (I) values.
 We’ll see upcoming post…..